 Support is vitally important in the process of withdrawal.
 Often one of the best places for information and support is online as there are rarely people in our lives who truly understand what we are undertaking.
 It’s important to have people supporting you at home too and ultimately better if you can manage that.
 The best case scenario is to have both, along with professionals that also support you.
 I never found professionals who really knew what to do, but I did find wonderful people who cooperated with me and learned with me about the whole process.
 That is often the best one can do.
 It’s critical that the professionals you work with are willing to listen to your particular experience.

 In preparing to withdraw diet and nutrition is very important.
-A good multi-vitamin, minerals, magnesium, vitamin C and fish oil is a good place to start.
-Other supplements may be helpful as well and often finding what you need is a research project–if one is lucky they may find a good alternative health care provider, but that is often hard to find.
+Supplements may be helpful as well and often finding what you need is a research project–if one is lucky they may find a good alternative health care provider, but that is often hard to find.
 I’ve found most of my care online with very careful research.
+More on supplements here: Supplements and the highly-sensitive body

 See also: Drug withdrawal and emotional recovery – By John Breeding